Nearly half of all Americans will die completely broke.

 If this is you then I want you to stop yourself right now.

-It is possible to achieve financial freedom and this guide will show you how.
+It is possible to achieve financial success and this guide will show you how.
 Nearly every successful person that I’ve interviewed on the podcast has come from nothing and achieved financial freedom.

 - Grant Cardone was in line for unemployment before his uncle forced him to get a job selling cars.
 Today he is worth nearly $750 million.